3 reasons for organizing an open house

 COVID-19 | Organize an open house safely while respecting the public health guidelines.
 See our recommendations »

 An open house is an absolute must when you’re putting your home on the market, because it lets you meet multiple potential buyers within a short time.

 Nowadays, buyers do their own research and show up when they’re interested in a home.
 Sellers should focus on the open house to increase the chances of having potential buyers come by sooner.
-Be reassured, it is possible to reconcile an open house with social distancing.

 You don’t need sales skills to make a good impression.
 And an open house is easy to organize.
 With the DuProprio team, you can do it in minutes!
 And there are many advantages to holding one… or even several!

 First and foremost, the event will add extra visibility to your listing.
 It can even attract people who might otherwise not have come to see your property.